 - The baton strike was made by an adult male striking as hard as possible.

-- The maximum acceleration we saw when the head was stuck by the baton was 140 G’s.
+- The maximum acceleration registered when the head was struck by the baton was 140 G’s.

 Evaluation

-- *We have no reports on faulty product construction or brakes due to training sessions.
-The swing arm impact test was conducted multiple times on each baton tested.
-Please note that these tests should NOT be done in training sessions.
+- The swing arm impact test was conducted multiple times on each baton tested.